conda-incubator/conda-store/docs/administration.md

 filestore](https://cloud.google.com/filestore/docs/performance#expected_performance),
 [aws efs](https://aws.amazon.com/efs/features/), and [azure files](https://docs.microsoft.com/en-us/azure/storage/files/understanding-billing#provisioning-method).
 Choosing
-an nfs storage option with bad IOPs will yield long environment install times.
+an nfs storage option with low IOPS will result in long environment install times.

 ### Network Speed

-Conda while it does it's best to cache packages will have to reach out to download the `repodata.json` along with the packages as well.
+While conda does its best to cache packages, it will have to reach out to download the `repodata.json` along with the packages as well.
 Thus network speeds may be important.
 Typically cloud environments have plenty fast Internet.